bassco/ohmyzsh/plugins/kube-ps1/README.md

 # Kubernetes prompt for zsh

-A Kubernetes zsh prompt that displays the current cluster cluster and the namespace.
+A Kubernetes zsh prompt that displays the current cluster context and the namespace.

 Inspired by several tools used to simplify usage of kubectl